William L. Shirer Quote

 About William L. Shirer

-William Lawrence Shirer (; February 23, 1904 – December 28, 1993) was an American journalist and war correspondent.
-He wrote The Rise and Fall of the Third Reich, a history of Nazi Germany that has been read by many and cited in scholarly works for more than 50 years.
-Originally a foreign correspondent for the Chicago Tribune and the International News Service, Shirer was the first reporter hired by Edward R. Murrow for what became a CBS radio team of journalists known as "Murrow's Boys".
-He became known for his broadcasts from Berlin, from the rise of the Nazi dictatorship through the first year of World War II (1939–1940).
-Along with Murrow, he organized the first broadcast world news roundup, a format still followed by news broadcasts.
+As a young man just out of college, in 1925 Shirer was hired by the Chicago Tribune and later worked for the International News Service; he was the first reporter hired by Edward R. Murrow for what became a CBS radio team of journalists known as "Murrow's Boys".
+He became well known for his broadcasts from Berlin, from the rise of the Nazi dictatorship through the first year of World War II.
+Together with Murrow, on Sunday, March 13, 1938, he organized the first broadcast world news roundup, a format still followed by news broadcasts.